influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 {{% /expand%}}

 {{%expand "> Restore from an incremental backup for a single database and give the database a new name" %}}

-##### Restore from an incremental backup for a single database and give the database a new name

 ```bash
 influxd-ctl restore -db <src> -newdb <dest> <path-to-backup-directory>